Ever Had A Spanish Omelette? A Classic Tortilla de Patatas Is So Good!

 - pepper to taste

-- Peel your potatoes and cut them into approx. 1/4 inch sized cubes (or even smaller if you want).
+- Peel your potatoes and cut them into approximately 1/4 inch sized cubes (or even smaller if you want).

 - Heat oil in a pan, add the chopped onion and sauté it on medium heat until translucent.
 The oil should not be too hot, otherwise, the onion pieces might burn.
 Stir regularly.

 - Drain most of the oil using a colander and set the excess oil aside.
-Return the potatoes and a little bit of the oil (approx. 1-2 tbsp) to the pan which has been removed from heat.
+Return the potatoes and a little bit of the oil (approximately 1-2 tablespoons) to the pan which has been removed from heat.
 Spread out the potatoes in the pan slightly so that they are evenly distributed.

 - Carefully slide a spatula along the outside edges of the pan to avoid the tortilla from sticking.
 Then place a plate (with a rim size that is larger than the pan) on top of the pan and flip the pan and the plate so that the omelette is now on the plate with the pan on top.
 Then lift the pan and let the tortilla sit on the plate.
 Now carefully slide the tortilla back into the pan with the uncooked side facing down to allow that side to cook as well.